 They make a priority order.
 If they need the book the next day as a present for a friend, they’ll agree to pay more for quick home delivery, otherwise, they are willing to walk to the shop and pick it up for free.
 So we added a filter by distance and time and a sort by price.
 In the end, they could choose from a shorter but more relevant list.

 We also test competitors’ sites with users.
 It provides a great way to learn from others’ mistakes ;).

 3. Gathering insights from customer support

-Not a scientific research method, but one can simply gather, group and measure the typical cases when people contact support.
+Not a scientific research method, but one can simply gather, group, and measure the typical cases when people contact support.
 This can help in understanding problems and reveal what to change.

 You can also ask your customer service employees to throw in a UX question while solving various customer service tickets.
-Ask about anything from the website or application ease-of-use, the product browsing process, or usefulness of product descriptions in making a purchase.
+Ask about anything from the website or application ease-of-use, the product browsing process, or the usefulness of product descriptions in making a purchase.

 Also, the very questions your customers ask should pin your attention to specific problems.
 Do they frequently ask about obscured layout preventing customers from making a purchase or script errors blocking certain features during cross-platform or cross-browser usage?

 4. Create a customer journey to draw a line between the dots

 A journey map can get to the heart of the user experience.
 Drawing data from analytics, interviews, tests and customer support together into a journey map can illustrate why an experience frustrates or delights people, and where opportunities to improve the product may lie.

 You can analyze the different touch-points where people can get in contact during the phase of shopping and the alignment between user needs and the service you provide.